 - 5. Disputes arising out of the labor standards provisions of Section IV (except paragraph 5) and Section V of these Required Contract Provisions shall not be subject to the general disputes clause of this contract.
 Such disputes shall be resolved in accordance with the procedures of the U.S. Department of Labor (DOL) as set forth in 29 CFR 5, 6 and 7.
 Disputes within the meaning of this clause include disputes between the contractor (or any of its subcontractors) and the contracting agency, the DOL, or the contractor's employees or their representatives. - 6.
 Selection of Labor: During the performance of this contract, the contractor shall not: - a.
-Discriminate against labor from any other State, possession, or territory of the United States (except for employment preference for b.
-Employ convict labor for any purpose within the limits of the project unless it is labor performed by convicts who are on parole.
+Discriminate against labor from any other State, possession, or territory of the United States (except for employment preference for Appalachian contracts, when applicable, as specified in Attachment A), or - b.
+Employ convict labor for any purpose within the limits of the project unless it is labor performed by convicts who are on parole, supervised release, or probation.